shawnferry/HOL7712-gitbook/simple-node-classification.md

 }
 ```

+### Create a class to apply package server configuration

 A subset of the apache configuration described in [Depot Server Apache Configuration](https://docs.oracle.com/cd/E23824_01/html/E21803/apache-config.html) has been implemented via functions of the puppetlabs-apache module.
+Our package server will use a reverse proxy from Apache, note that we have not yet defined the lab::webserver class we include in here.

 ```ruby
   # configuration for the package server
   class lab::pkg_server {